vdbhb59/hosts/README.md

 02. **Large** > Contains almost all blocklists, however, smaller in size compared to `ALL`.
 Probably `half the size` at times.

 03. **Midi** > Contains blockers for Samsung devices as well.
 However, limited in hosts.
 Bit smaller in size, but would stay `beyond 5MB` most of the times.
-I am not planning on updating this too much, but I will try my level best.

 04. **Mini** > Minimal hosts, but with device wide (android only) ads blocked.
 The Ads-Block-List android blockers are included to cover device wide blocking.
-File size - `2MB`.
+File size - `1.8-2.5 MB`.
 Caters to all low memory phones, or older version phones.
 Works on Jellybean too (may break few functions, minimum though).

 05. **YouTube** > Special hosts for YouTube advertisements.
 Server uses **`s.ytimg.com`** and **`manifest.googlevideo.com`** to push advertisements.
 Of late, **`youtube-nocookie.com`** is being used by Alphabet Incorporation to push advertisements, as well as video content, and thus may not work unless this is whitelisted.
-I have whitelisted it as of now.
-Hence, the following are whitelisted as of now:
+Hence, the following should be whitelisted:
 **`0.0.0.0 apis.google.com`**
 **`0.0.0.0 clients.l.google.com`**
 **`0.0.0.0 clients1.google.com`**